Acupuncture: What is it?

 What is the difference between acupuncture and dry needling?

-Acupuncturist – Chinese Medicine | Dry Needling |
+| Acupuncturist – Chinese Medicine | Dry Needling |

-Minimum 4 Year Bachelor Degree | 48 -72 hour course |
+| Minimum 4 Year Bachelor Degree | 48-72-Hour Course |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |
+| Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |

-A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
-Based on a system over 2000 years old. | Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission. |
+| A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
+Based on a system that dates back over 2000 years ago. | Only treats the affected area with a purposeful, painful approach. |

-Required continuing professional development for registration | No continuing professional development required. |
+| Mandatory continuing professional development for registration | No continuing professional development required. |

-Very strict infection control standards | Unknown standards |
+| Very strict infection control standards | Unknown standards |

-Professional indemnity insurance for acupuncture is mandatory | Acupuncture or dry needling treatments may not be covered by some practitioners. |
+| Professional indemnity insurance for acupuncture is mandatory | For dry needling or acupuncture, some practitioners might not be covered |